 Encryption The translation/conversion of data in its original, readable form ('clear text') into a secret, unreadable code ('cipher text').
 Encryption is the most effective way to achieve data security.
 Often requires a secret key or password as part of the process of encrypting the data.
 Decryption The opposite process to encryption.
 The translation/conversion of an unreadable, secret code ('cipher text') back to data in its original, readable form ('clear text').
 Often requires a secret key or password as part of the process of decryption of the data.
-Distributed Denial of Service (DDoS) Defence A set of techniques or tools for resisting or mitigating the impact of distributed denial-of-service (DDoS) attacks on networks attached to the Internet by protecting the target and relay networks.
-A DDoS attack is when the incoming traffic flooding the victim originates from many different sources.
-This effectively makes it impossible to stop the attack simply by blocking a single source.
-A DDoS attack is like a group of people crowding the entry door of a shop, making it hard for legitimate customers to enter, disrupting trade.
-End-point protection Refers to the approach of protecting a business network when accessed by remote devices like smartphones, laptops, tablets or other wireless devices.
+Distributed Den Service (DDoS) Defence I traffic flooding the Victim originates from I End-point prote Refers to the approach of protecting a business network when accessed by remote devices like smartphones, laptops, tablets or other wireless devices.
 It includes monitoring status, software, and activities.
-Can include protection for the enterprise data that may be stored on these mobile devices/end points so that even if the device falls into the wrong hands (e.g. lost or stolen), the data should stay protected.
+Can include